Concordium/concordium.github.io/source/shared/net/guides/become-baker.rst

 This section provides a brief description of how to import an account using the Concordium Client.
 For a complete description, see :ref:`managing_accounts`.

-You create accounts in the Desktop Wallet or in the Mobile Wallet and to create a baker node, you need the account information.
-You get this information by exporting a JSON file with the account information from the wallet you're using.
+You can only import accounts created in the Mobile Wallet into the Concordium Client.
+That is, you can't import accounts created in the Desktop Wallet because they are created using a Ledger device.
+You get the account sinformation by exporting a JSON file with the account information from the Mobile Wallet.
+For more information, see  :ref:`Explore the *More* page in the Mobile Wallet <explore-more>`.

 To import an account run: